epicureanism/visual-stat/README.md

 # visual-stat
+## About this project
-try some visualize statistics open source solution
+Try some visualize statistics open source solution.
+Implemnt these stuff while the August hackathon in GIS.FCU.

+## How to use